yingzhang2e/MetaDefender-4-0-0-ClientApp/README.md

 # This is based on Metadefender Core Client https://github.com/OPSWAT/Metadefender-Core-Client
 > Java library for the Metadefender Core v4 REST API.

+## OPSWAT Metascan 3.x.x and Metadefender Core v4 REST API
-## OPSWAT Metascan is widely used in a lot of web applications for scan viruss when files are imported.
+* Metascan 3.x.x is widely used in a lot of web applications for scan viruss when files are imported.
 However, beginning with Metascan 3.8.1, OPSWAT move out Java sample from https://portal.opswat.com/en/content/metadefender-core-sample-code and does not fully support for a Java application to use “omsJInterfaceImple.dll”

-OPSWAT suggests to use and Metadefender Core v4 REST API that only using the JSON-based (v2) REST API and XML-based (v1) REST API is deprecated
+* OPSWAT suggests to use and Metadefender Core v4 REST API that only using the JSON-based (v2) REST API and XML-based (v1) REST API is deprecated

 ## Why do I add this application sample?
 * https://github.com/OPSWAT/Metadefender-Core-Client gave good examples but
 * It used Gradle and some developers are use Maven not Gradle
 * Its samples used com.github.tomakehurst.wiremock.client.WireMock.*

 ## This project will give instruction for a Java developer to use metadefender-core-client easier